c272/microbit-v2-docs/content/_index.md

 cd microbit-v2/
 ```

 Once this is done, you will also have to install several prerequisite dependencies in order to begin building and using the micro:bit API.
 If you are on Windows, you will likely not have a package manager installed.
 In this case, refer to the [Windows Install Guide](/setup/windows-install-guide/) for information on how to install the necessary dependencies.
-If you are on a Linux distribution, however, you can simply install packages from the command line, as shown below:
+If you are on a Linux distribution or MacOS, however, you can simply install packages from the command line, as shown below:
 {{< tabs groupId="os" >}}
 {{% tab name="ubuntu/debian" %}}
 ```bash